-Visual anchors are my “bread and butter” in the resource room!
+Phoneme Posters (visual anchors) are the “bread and butter” of the resource room!

-I’ve been incorporating strong visuals (colorful AND humorous) to reinforce the common sound-spellings my students have been learning and applying in first grade.
-I do hear a few giggles as we repeat the catch phrases (imagine mock horror “No chocolate for the chick!” or whispering “Quiet!
+You may hear a few giggles as we repeat the catch phrases (imagine mock horror “No chocolate for the chick!” or whispering “Quiet!
 The quadruplets are sleeping!”), but it WORKS!
-I can hear my students repeating these fun phrases while checking out the displayed visuals in the resource room during reading 🙂
+I can hear my students repeating these fun phrases while checking out the displayed visuals in the resource room during reading!

 By request, I’m sharing an updated set of the visual anchors I’ve been using with my first graders during CKLA Skills: